gatsbyjs/gatsby/docs/blog/2019-09-26-announcing-gatsby-15m-series-a-funding-round/index.md

 ## Gatsby in the cloud

 We’re also investing heavily in building cloud services which complement our open source product.
 Modern software development work relies heavily on services from cloud vendors.
-Our cloud services help people quickly setup & run sites, and enable website teams including both technical and nontechnical people collaborate easily together.
+Our cloud services help people quickly setup & run sites, and enable website teams, including both technical and nontechnical people, to collaborate easily together.
 The services will be free for personal sites and must-haves for organizations.

 We’re in open beta for our initial CMS Preview service—please check it out at [https://www.gatsbyjs.com/preview](https://www.gatsbyjs.com/preview)